-- Open Microsoft Visual Studio.
+Open Microsoft Visual Studio.
 On the File menu, choose New > Project.
-The New Project dialog box opens, as shown here.

 In the Location field, enter the directory where you want to create the new project.

 Visual Studio creates one project and a solution.
-You can them in the Solution Explorer window, as shown here.
+You can see them in the Solution Explorer window.
 (If the Solution Explorer window is not visible, choose Solution Explorer from the View menu.)
 The solution has a driver project named KmdfDriver.
 To see the driver source code, open any of the files under Source Files.
 Driver.c and Device.c are good places to start.

-In the Solution Explorer window, right-click Solution 'KmdfDriver' (1 project), and choose Configuration Manager.
+In the Solution Explorer window, select and hold (or right-click) Solution 'KmdfDriver' (1 project), and choose Configuration Manager.
 Choose a configuration and platform for both the driver project and the package project.
 In this exercise, we choose Debug and x64.